dimuzzo/quiz-app/README.md

 Welcome to the SAS Quiz application!
 This is a web app designed to test your knowledge of Sviluppo Applicazioni Software.

-The app is currently only in Italian, but the English version will be updated soon!
+The app is in Italian, but the English version is now live!

+You can choose to switch up between the two languages whenever you want!

 ---